-The goal of the event is to discuss social inequality from different professional perspectives and in particular to learn about the consequences of social change for cultural policy.
-During the conference on 22 April 2016 at Heiligenkreuzer Hof in Vienna we will discuss the need to draw upon theories about different cultural behaviour in different social groups with experts in economics, sociology, education and politics.
-Furthermore, we will learn from selected cultural practices that engage diverse audiences.
+The goal of the event was to discuss social inequality from different professional perspectives and in particular to learn about the consequences of social change for cultural policy.
+During the conference on 22 April 2016 at Heiligenkreuzer Hof in Vienna we discussed the need to draw upon theories about different cultural behaviour in different social groups with experts in economics, sociology, education and politics.
+Furthermore, we have learnt from selected cultural practices that engage diverse audiences.

-Guests from London, Paris, Athens, Barcelona and Warsaw will do short presentations about the current state of social inequality in their cities or countries as well as the specific cultural and political consequences.
-After the panels there will be time for extensive audience discussions.
-Our aim is to sensitive the cultural industry for growing social inequalities in current society and in this context to also discuss its social responsibility.
+Guests from London, Paris, Athens, Barcelona and Warsaw did short presentations about the current state of social inequality in their cities or countries as well as the specific cultural and political consequences.
+After the panels there had been time for extensive audience discussions.
+Our aim was to sensitive the cultural industry for growing social inequalities in current society and in this context to also discuss its social responsibility.